Tag Pages in your mobile app

 Custom identifiers are unique labels that are specific to a particular Page.
 Pages in your application might have a similar Page structure and can’t be uniquely identified, which can result in duplicate data.

 Note: The accessibility identifier attribute is localization-safe, but the text attribute isn't.
 For iOS apps that use localization, if there's an element that uses both a text attribute and an accessibility identifier attribute, we recommend not using it for a custom identifier because the text attribute will change for each language supported in your app.
-Use an element that has the accessibility identifier attribute only, with no text, accessibility label or accessibility hint attributes.
+Use an element that has the accessibility identifier attribute only, with no text, accessibility label, or accessibility hint attributes.

 To add a custom identifier: